-Please contact Amy Fuller, the Executive Assistant for Administration and Finance for all rooms and common space reservations.
+Please contact Ashley Croshaw, the Executive Assistant for Administration and Finance at ashley.croshaw@ssw.edu for all classroom, meeting room, Weeks Center, Christ Chapel, and common space reservations.
 Space reserved for events and for groups external to the seminary are subject to approval.